wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = Does this work with WP e-Commerce 3.8? =

 Yes.
 Smart Manager is compatible with both WP e-Commerce 3.7 and 3.8.
+Some features work only in 3.8 though.

 = What do I get in this free version? =